RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 Functor`](https://en.wikipedia.org/wiki/Applicative_functor) can help with this scenario.

-> Applicative functors allows us to run functorial computations in a sequence (unlike
+> Applicative functors allow us to run functorial computations in a sequence (unlike
 > plain functors), but don't allow us to use results from prior computations in the definition of
 > subsequent ones.